Tom-Hirschberger/MMM-Temperature/README.md

 # MMM-Temperature ##
 This module reads temperature of different sensors (default HTU21D) with external scripts and displays the values.

+:warning: **You may want to use [MMM-ValuesByNotification](https://github.com/Tom-Hirschberger/MMM-ValuesByNotification) instead of this module and [MMM-CommandToNotification](https://github.com/Tom-Hirschberger/MMM-CommandToNotification) to deliver the data of sensor.
+I will provide bugfixes for this module but there will be no new features!**

+The new modules provide a lot of flexabilty but my be hard to configure in the first moment.

 ## Screenshots ##
 ![alt text](https://github.com/Tom-Hirschberger/MMM-Temperature/raw/master/examples/threeSensorsOneNameless.png "Three Sensors")